newrelic/helm-charts/charts/nri-bundle/README.md

 At the time of writing this document, all the charts from `nri-bundle` except `newrelic-logging` and `synthetics-minion` implements this library and honors global options as described below.

+Note, the value table below is automatically generated from `values.yaml` by `helm-docs`.
+If you need to add new fields or update existing fields, please update the `values.yaml` and then run `helm-docs` to update this value table.

 ## Values

 | Key | Type | Default | Description |